alema416/HI4Lines_Insp/Training_and_Hyperparameter_Tuning/README.md

-# Classifier Training/Hardware Aware Hyperparameter Tuning Process
+# Training/Hardware Aware Hyperparameter Tuning Process

-This is the second step in the HI4Lines_Insp application: Classifier Training/Hardware Aware Hyperparameter Tuning Process
+This is the second step in the HI4Lines_Insp application: Training/Hardware Aware Hyperparameter Tuning Process

+## First Step: classifier
 Our goal is to acquire a classifier which includes reliable failure prediction by confidence calibration.
 For this, we utilize as a starting point the code by this paper: https://github.com/Impression2805/FMFP
 And to select the best model we use the AUGRC metric as defined here : https://github.com/ENSTA-U2IS-AI/torch-uncertainty/blob/main/torch_uncertainty/metrics/classification/risk_coverage.py